mpkelly/react-editor-kit/packages/editor-kit/README.md

 **NOTE**

-1. THe project is currently in beta and you might experience some issues but the editor and most plugins are already usable
+1. The project is currently in beta and you might experience some issues but the editor and most plugins are already usable
 2. Micro-releases are being pushed to NPM frequently - please update often

 ## Quick Start